Milwaukie 503.395.0360

 Ductwork Modifications

-Undersized ducts in older mobile homes often restrict airflow, resulting in reduced comfort.
+Undersized ducts in older mobile homes often restrict airflow, resulting in reduced comfort and efficiency.
 Modifications may include:

 • Replacing main trunk lines with larger sizes